 The supervision activity of institutions of higher education and undergraduate and sequential courses in the federal education system was instituted by Law 10861, of April 14, 2004, and regulated by Decree 5773, of May 9, 2006.
 They are responsible for supervising activities related, respectively, undergraduate and sequential courses, higher education courses of technology and distance learning courses.
 The Offices of Higher Education, Professional and Technological Education and Distance Learning are the bodies of the Ministry of Education responsible for supervising activities related elated, respectively, undergraduate and sequential courses, higher education courses of technology and distance learning courses.
 The Office of Higher Education has wo types of supervision: common and special.

 Common supervision originates from reports and complaints from students, parents and teachers, as well as from government agencies and the press, involving isolated cases of institutions and courses with indications of irregularities or deficiencies.
-It is worth noting that we are subject to these reports and complaints.
+It is worth noting that the Company is subject to these reports and complaints.

 Special supervision, in turn, is initiated by MEC itself, based on its indicators of regularity and quality of higher education, and includes more than one course or institution, grouped according to the criteria chosen for the supervision.
 These criteria may include unsatisfactory results in the Brazilian Student Performance Exam and the Difference Indicator of Observed and Expected Performance, the background of course evaluations by the Brazilian Institute for Educational Studies and Research, as well as the compliance with specific legal requirements, such as the minimum percentage of masters and doctors in universities and university centers.

-Our success depends on our ability to operate in strategically located properties and with easy access to public transportation for our students.
+The Company’s success depends on its ability to operate in strategically located properties and with easy access to public transportation for its students.

-We understand that the location of our units is an important factor in the choice of the teaching institution by the students, due to the difficulty of urban mobility in many Brazilian cities and the commute expenses being relevant in the students’ family budget.
-In this way, identifying, renting and/or buying well-located properties is considered a strategic factor of our business.
-In this sense, we cannot guarantee that in the future we will be able to retain our current properties or acquire new properties that are well located.
+The Company understands that the location of its units is an important factor in the choice of the teaching institution by the students, due to the difficulty of urban mobility in many Brazilian cities and the commute expenses being relevant in the students’ family budget.
+In this way, identifying, renting and/or buying well-located properties is considered a strategic factor of the Company’s business.
+In this sense, the Company cannot guarantee that in the future it will be able to retain its current properties or acquire new properties that are well located.
 In the same way, it is possible that the costs related to the acquisition of new properties (improvements, renovations, etc.) and the rental prices of these properties will increase, which could negatively affect our profitability.
-We also cannot assure that the locations of our units will keep the potential of attractiveness and convenience due to eventual demographic and socioeconomic changes in the regions where we already operate.
+The Company also cannot assure that the locations of its units will keep the potential of attractiveness and convenience due to eventual demographic and socioeconomic changes in the regions where the Company already operates.

-Unfavorable decisions in judicial, administrative or arbitration proceedings may adversely affect us.
+Unfavorable decisions in judicial, administrative or arbitration proceedings may adversely affect the Company.

-We are and may be a party to judicial, administrative and/or arbitration proceedings in civil, tax and labor matters, including our suppliers, students, faculty and/or environment, competition and tax authorities, among others, arising from our business in general as non-recurring events of a corporate nature, tax nature, regulatory nature, among others.
-We cannot guarantee that the results of these proceedings will be favorable to our interests or that we will have provision, partial or total, for all liabilities that may arise from these lawsuits.
+The Company is and may be a party to judicial, administrative and/or arbitration proceedings in civil, tax and labor matters, including its suppliers, students, faculty and/or environment, competition and tax authorities, among others, arising from the Company’s business in general as non-recurring events of a corporate nature, tax nature, regulatory nature, among others.
+The Company cannot guarantee that the results of these proceedings will be favorable to its interests or that it will have provision, partial or total, for all liabilities that may arise from these lawsuits.

-Decisions contrary to our interests that eventually reach substantial amounts may adversely affect our results and the price of our shares.
+Decisions contrary to the Company’s interests that eventually reach substantial amounts may adversely affect its results and the price of its shares.

-Part of the properties that we occupy have lease agreements or amendment under registration at the due enrollments and part of the lease agreements entered by the Company do not have a lifetime clause.
+Part of the properties that the Company occupies have lease agreements or amendments under registration at the due enrollments and part of the lease agreements entered by the Company do not have a lifetime clause.

 Part of the properties occupied by the Company are under registration of their lease contracts in the due enrollments.
 In addition, part of the lease agreements entered by the Company does not have a lifetime clause.